Brown tree snake

 Scientific name: Boiga irregularis

-Conservation Status: The brown tree snake is listed as Least Concern in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation Status: The brown tree snake is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 Growing up to 2 m, this slender snake is brown with a yellow or red tinge and numerous irregular cross-bands with a cream to salmon belly.
 It has a broad bulbous head distinct from a narrow neck.
 The eyes are large with vertical cat-like pupils.
 It is a rear-fanged, possessing two small, grooved fangs at the rear of the mouth